 Arunachala Bhavan, 40 Race Course Road, Singapore 218556, Tel: (+65) 6291 6544, www.arunachalabhavan.com

-Schezwan cuisine (yes, that is the correct spelling!) is the highlight here!
-It’s also known as Chindian or Indian-Chinese cuisine, and is a unique Indian approach to Sichuan cuisine.
+For Halal North Indian food there’s tandoori kebabs and tikkas to Butter Chicken.
+However Schezwan cuisine (yes, that is the correct spelling!) is the highlight here!
+It’s also known as Chindian or Indian-Chinese cuisine and is a uniquely Indian approach to Sichuan cuisine.
 However, the flavours do not resemble traditional Sichuan food.
-By default, most dishes are served with generous amounts of gravy, although you can order them “dry” (without gravy).
-This Indian restaurant offers delivery, dine-in, takeaways and catering options.
+By default, most Indian food here is served with generous amounts of gravy, although you can order them “dry” (without gravy).
+This Indian restaurant in Singapore offers delivery, dine-in, takeaways and catering options.
 Wondering what to order at Copper Chimney?
 Read our full review here!

 Flying Monkey sets itself apart by its hip location on Bussorah Street.
-On weekends, the atmosphere is lively and fun, and when combined with their super interesting cocktail menu, this restaurant truly sets itself apart from the usual players.
-We can’t get enough of the Galouti Kebabs here but also try the Truffle Naan, Kurkuri Bhindi (okra), the Mustard Ghobi (cauliflower) and the Jalebi for dessert!
+On weekends, the atmosphere is lively and fun, and the Indian food is super interesting (think modern fusion flavours like Truffle Naan) – and when combined with its super interesting cocktail menu, this restaurant truly sets itself apart from the usual players.
+We can’t get enough of the Galouti Kebabs here but also try the Kurkuri Bhindi (okra), the Mustard Ghobi (cauliflower) and the Jalebi for dessert!

-Chindian food dominates the menu at this unique Indian restaurant along East Coast Road.
-Common terms you’ll find on its Schezwan menu include Chilli, which are batter-fried foods cooked with chilli peppers; Manchurian, which comes with a sweet, salty brown sauce; and Schezwan, a spicy, red sauce that is made from Indian red chillies and garlic.
-Some of the names of the menu items might make you laugh, but favourites include Sweet Corn Chicken soup, Chilli Chicken (or chilli paneer!), Vegetable Manchurian and American Chop Suey noodles.
-Call in advance to book a table.
+Chindian food dominates the menu at this unique Indian Chinese restaurant along East Coast Road.
+The Indian foods on the Schezwan menu include Chilli (batter-fried foods cooked with chilli peppers), Manchurian, which comes with a sweet, salty brown sauce; and Schezwan, a spicy, red sauce that is made from Indian red chillies and garlic.
+Some of the names of the Indian food on the menu items might make you laugh, but favourites include Sweet Corn Chicken soup, Chilli Chicken (or chilli paneer!), Vegetable Manchurian and American Chop Suey noodles.

 Indian Wok, 695B East Coast Road, Singapore 459059, Tel: (+65) 6448 2003, www.indianwok.com.sg

-Come for the grilled chicken and naans, stay for everything else at this affordable, casual restaurant.
-Dishes are premade on display the counter – just choose what you want and pay.
-Pair your naans and rotis with an array of vegetarian and non-vegetarian dishes (think Khadai Paneer, Rajma Masala, Butter Chicken and Chicken Tikka Masala), before washing it all down with a cold glass of sweet or salted Lassi (yogurt) or opt for a steaming cup of milk tea or chai.
+Come for the grilled chicken and naans, stay for everything else at this affordable, casual North Indian restaurant in Singapore.
+All the Indian food is premade on display on the counter – just choose what you want and pay.
+Pair your naans and rotis with an array of North Indian vegetarian and non-vegetarian Indian food (think Khadai Paneer, Baingan Masala, Butter Chicken and Chicken Tikka Masala), before washing it all down with a cold glass of sweet or salted Lassi (yoghurt) or opt for a steaming cup of milk tea or chai.

-There’s plenty to tuck into at this casual Indian restaurant, but the show-stealer is Kailash Parbat’s variety of chaats – a type of fried, puffed dough or crispy shells stuffed with assorted ingredients.
-It’s one of India’s most popular street snacks, but this Indian restaurant classes it up plenty with elegant platings and lots of colour.
+There’s plenty of Indian food to tuck into at this casual North Indian restaurant, but the show-stealer is Kailash Parbat’s variety of chaats – one of India’s most popular street foods – a type of fried, puffed dough or crispy shells stuffed with assorted ingredients.
 There are at least 17 types of chaats on the menu and each serving is meant to be shared.
 If you can’t decide which ones to try, go for the Chaat Platter and pair that with an excellent cup of Bombay Cutting Chai.

-Vegetarian food is a major aspect of South Indian cuisine, which is generally based around rice, lentils and various stews.
-One of Singapore’s oldest vegetarian Indian restaurants, Komala Vilas is one of Little India’s top spot for cheap and scrumptious classics.
-The menu is filled with dosa varieties, idli (fluffy rice cakes) and idiyappam (string hoppers) sets, vegetable briyani, as well as starters like vadai and samosas.
-There’s also a selection of Andhra meals (another variation of South Indian cuisine) and chappati.
+Vegetarian cuisine is a major aspect of South Indian food, which is generally based around rice, lentils and various stews.
+One of the oldest vegetarian Indian restaurants in Singapore, Komala Vilas is one of Little India’s top spots for cheap and scrumptious classics.
+The menu is filled with dosai varieties, idli (fluffy rice cakes) and idiyappam (string hoppers) sets, vegetable briyani, as well as starters like vadai.
+There’s also a selection of Andhra meals (another variation of South Indian food) and chappati.

 Lagnaa Barefoot Dining, 6 Upper Dickson Road, Singapore 207466, Tel: (+65) 6296 1215, www.lagnaa.com

-Indian coastal cuisine is one delicious South Indian highlight to explore.
+Indian coastal cuisine is one delicious South Indian food highlight to explore.
 It is typically made with lots of coconut and coconut oil.
 And while you might think it’s a showcase of seafood, Indian coastal cuisine includes plenty in terms of vegetarian and meat options, too.
-At The Mango Tree, you must try the Appams (similar to Sri Lankan hoppers), along with the Koliwada Prawns, Allepey Fish Curry and the Kerala Mutton.
-While it’s a great stop for dinner, they also have a daily lunch buffet.
+The Mango Tree is an Indian restaurant in Singapore that excels at appams (similar to Sri Lankan hoppers), along with the Tandoori Chili Prawns, Allepey Fish Curry and Kerala Mutton.
+The Mango Tree also provides catering services, self pick up and home delivery islandwide.

 The Mango Tree, 91 East Coast Road, Singapore 428791, Tel: (+65) 6440 1285 or (+65) 64401286, www.themangotree.com.sg

-MTR is a famous Bangalore-based restaurant chain offering a scrumptious variety of South Indian dishes such as idli (your kids can try the mini ones!), dosas and Medu Vadai.
-You can also find a number of unique specialities here such as Pongal, Bisibele Bhath, and the famous Filter Coffee.
+MTR is a famous Bangalore-based South Indian restaurant chain offering a scrumptious variety of South Indian dishes such as idli (your kids can try the mini ones!) and dosas.
+You can also find a number of unique specialities here such as Khara Bhath, Bisibele Bhath, and the famous Filter Coffee.
 This super-casual eatery does not take reservations and gets very busy on weekends; waiting times can be long and the queuing system is haphazard to say the least, but know that your patience will be well rewarded.

-This budget South Indian restaurant is an old timer on Little India‘s dining scene and offers some of the yummiest ghee dosa, idli, uttapam and vadais in town.
+This budget South Indian restaurant in Singapore is an old-timer on Little India‘s dining scene and offers some of the yummiest ghee dosa, idli, uttapam and vadais in town.
 The coconut chutney, groundnut and tomato chutneys that accompany these dishes are finger-licking good.
-This Indian restaurant doesn’t take reservations and can have long wait times on the weekend.
+They don’t take reservations and can have long wait times on the weekend.

 Murugan Idli Shop, 76 Syed Alwi Road, Singapore 207655.
 Tel: (+65) 6298 0858, www.muruganidlishop.com

-North Indian food reigns supreme at this cosy eatery.
-Wallet-friendly Mustard offers Bengali and Punjabi food with unique dishes such as Luchi (a delicious fried bread the kids will love!), ‘wow-factor’ prawn curry served in a coconut, and a number of delicious Bengali mutton and fish dishes you won’t find anywhere else in Singapore.
+North Indian food reigns supreme at this cosy Indian restaurant in Singapore.
+Wallet-friendly Mustard offers Bengali and Punjabi food with unique dishes such as Luchi (a delicious fried bread the kids will love!), wow-factor prawn curry served in a coconut, and a number of delicious Bengali mutton and fish dishes you won’t find anywhere else in Singapore.
 The restaurant is small and slightly cramped, but they take reservations.
-Islandwide delivery is also an option if you’re looking to enjoy their dishes at home.
+Islandwide delivery is also an option if you’re looking to enjoy their Indian dishes at home.

 Mustard, 32 Race Course Road, Singapore 218552, Tel: (+65) 6297 8422, www.mustardsingapore.com

-A longstanding favourite in Singapore’s Indian restaurant scene – and a 2019 Michelin Bib Gourmand award-winner, Muthu’s Curry is known and loved for its signature fish curry.
+A longstanding favourite in Singapore’s Indian restaurant scene – and a 2019 Michelin Bib Gourmand award-winner – Muthu’s Curry is known and loved for its signature fish curry.
 The recipe is one that has been passed down through the generations of the owners’ family, and the chefs here use a secret spice mix that gives the dish its unique flavour and a fiery kick.
-Modern interiors aside, there’s an open kitchen within so you can watch the action, too.

 Muthu’s Curry, Multiple locations, www.muthuscurry.com

-Punjab Grill relives the splendour of India’s Maharajas of old with its stunning modern design and appetising North Indian menu.
-Take your tastebuds on a trip through the Punjab region with dishes from India’s popular gourmet cities such as Rawalpindi, Amritsar, Patiala and Lahore.
+Punjab Grill relives the splendour of India’s Maharajas of old with its stunning modern design and appetising North Indian food.
+Take your tastebuds on a trip through the Punjab region with dishes from popular gourmet cities such as Rawalpindi, Amritsar, Patiala and Lahore.
 There are several menus to choose from, each filled with dishes like Tandoori Prawns, Palak Paneer, Butter Chicken and desserts like Kulfi and Gulab Jamun.
-There’s a private dining area in this fine-dining Indian restaurant, too, if you’re looking to throw an intimate dinner party.
+There’s a private dining area in this fine-dining Indian restaurant in Singapore, too, if you’re looking to throw an intimate dinner party.

 Punjab Grill, The Shoppes at Marina Bay Sands, 2 Bayfront Avenue, B1-01A, Singapore 018972, Tel: (+65) 6688 7395, www.punjabgrill.com.sg

-This fine-dining elegant Indian restaurant serves up the best of North Indian cuisine.
-Rang Mahal has won plenty of awards over the years, and offers both vegetarian and non-vegetarian picks.
+This fine-dining elegant Indian restaurant in Singapore serves up the best of North Indian food.
+Rang Mahal has won plenty of awards over the years and offers both vegetarian and non-vegetarian picks.
 Sink your teeth into meaty creations like the Dhuwandaar Lamb Chops or Nawabi Chicken or opt for lighter bites like the Chowpatty Sliders, Maharashtrian Thecha Bhindi and Rang Mahal’s Signature Dhal Makni.

 Rang Mahal, Pan Pacific Singapore, 7 Raffles Boulevard, Level 3, Singapore 039595, Tel: (+65) 6333 1788, www.rangmahal.com.sg